 To avoid committing manual time to monitor, it is better to automate it, which is an ideal job for a service or platform to do!
 Free online tools, or those integrated into website and ad management, can assess many website URLs at one time to scan and identify broken links on many sites at once.

-Below is a detailed explanation of the set-up of automated broken link checking with the PromoNavi tool.
+Below is a detailed explanation of the set-up of automated broken link checking with the PromoNavi platform.
 Read on to find additional best practices for avoiding broken links and fixing problems before they occur.

 Using the PromoNavi Broken Links Checker

 PromoNavi helps to easily integrate broken link checking into your website management.
-It allows you to check on your broken links with a simple tool that is constantly running, monitoring your Google Ads campaigns for the issue and allows you to fix it with a simple prompt.
+It allows you to check on your broken links with a simple tool that is constantly running, monitoring your Google Ads campaigns for the issue, and allows you to fix it with a simple prompt.

 First, navigate to your Recommendations area, where one tile will display the built-in tool, the Broken Links Checker.
 Here, you’ll see whether there is a problematic link somewhere on your site that needs to be addressed.